IEX

-Investors Exchange (IEX) is a stock exchange in the United States.
+The Investors Exchange (IEX; also known as the IEX Exchange) is a stock exchange in the United States.
 It was founded in 2012 in order to mitigate the effects of high-frequency trading.
 IEX was launched as a national securities exchange in September 2016.
 On October 24, 2017, it received regulatory approval from the U.S. Securities and Exchange Commission (SEC) to list companies.
 IEX listed its first public company, Interactive Brokers, on October 5, 2018.
 The exchange said that companies would be able to list for free for the first five years, before a flat annual rate of $50,000.
 On September 23, 2019, it announced it was leaving its listing business.

 In September 2019, IEX announced that its co-founder and COO, John Schwall, would retire from the company by the end of 2019.

 The genesis and early days of the exchange are chronicled in the 2014 book Flash Boys: A Wall Street Revolt by Michael Lewis.

 History

 Founding and first trading

 Founded in 2012 and started by Brad Katsuyama and Ronan Ryan, IEX opened for trading on October 25, 2013.
 The company’s offices are located at 3 World Trade Center in New York City.
 The matching engine is located across the Hudson River in Weehawken, New Jersey, and the initial point of presence is located in a data center in Secaucus, New Jersey.
 IEX's main innovation is a 38 mi coil of optical fiber placed in front of its trading engine.
 This additional length of cable results in a 350 microsecond delay, referred to as a "speed bump".
 The round-trip delay of 0.0007 seconds is designed to negate the certain speed advantages utilized by some high-frequency traders.
 This method was subsequently implemented by competing stock exchange NYSE American in response to the SEC approval of IEX.
-The exchange's market session runs from 9:30 am to 4:00 pm Eastern Time.

 In 2020, Caisse de dépôt et placement du Québec made a strategic investment in IEX Group.